gpahal/solana-fellowship/blogs/week-01.md

 This week was about learning the [programming model](https://docs.solana.com/developing/programming-model/overview), [how to deploy to Solana](https://openquest.xyz/quest/deploying-the-program-on-to-solana) and [how to work with interfaces to Solana like the spl token cli](https://openquest.xyz/quest/create_crypto_with_solana_cli).
-It was a fun experience to actually use the technologies that you read about and see how such are made and deployed.
+It was a fun experience to actually use the technologies that you read about and see how they are made and deployed.

 ---